e2eSolutionArchitect/academy/openhouse.md

 - How to prepare for the next opportunity
 - Ways of professional skill development ( Public speaking and Mock Interviews)

+## Speaker 1: ***[Som](https://www.linkedin.com/in/bhattacharjeesn)), Manager, Cloud Infrastructure Architect, Accenture.***
+He has around 15 years of accomplishments in IT solutions delivery for various financial institutions across the globe.
+He is a Cloud expert, specializing in Amazon Web Services (AWS) & Microsoft Azure.
+AWS Certified Solution Architect Professional, Azure Certified, Google Certified Digital Leader, Hashicorp Certified Terraform associate, and the saga continues to have more than a dozen international certifications.

+## Speaker 2: